Consensus Algorithms and the Decomposition-Separation Theorem

-From Theorem \ref{balanced-in-P*}, we know that, as for the class $\mathcal{P}^*$, the components of the absolute probability process are uniformly bounded away from zero, and also there is no $J^0$ in the jet decomposition of the D-S Theorem.
-Therefore, we again consider $J^1,\ldots,J^c$ as the jet decomposition. \begin{theorem} If $\{ A(n) \}$ is balanced asymmetric, then the cardinality of each jet in the jet decomposition of the D-S Theorem, becomes time-invariant after a finite time. \end{theorem} \begin{proof} Let $\{ A(n) \}$ be balanced asymmetric with bound $\Psi$.
+The class property $\mathcal{P}^*$ implies that absolute probabilities are uniformly bounded away from zero, and as a result, that there is no $J^0$ in the jet decomposition of the D-S Theorem.
+Therefore, we again consider only $J^1,\ldots,J^c$ as the jet decomposition. \begin{proposition} If $\{ A(t) \}$ is balanced asymmetric, then the cardinality of each jet in the jet decomposition of the D-S Theorem, becomes time-invariant after a finite time. \end{proposition} \begin{proof} Let $\{ A(t) \}$ be balanced asymmetric with bound $M$.
 It suffices to show that there are finite times in which cardinality of a jet, in the jet decomposition of the D-S Theorem, increases by at least 1.
 In the following, we see what happens when the cardinality of a jet, say $J^k$, increases.
-Assume that for a fixed $n \geq 0$, we have $|J^k(n+1)| > |J^k(n)|$.
-For an arbitrary $i \in J^k(n+1)$, let $\mathcal{T} \subsetneq J^k(n+1)$ be such that $i \not\in \mathcal{T}$ and $|\mathcal{T}| = |J^k(n)|$.
+Assume that for a fixed $t \geq 0$, we have $|J^k(t+1)| > |J^k(t)|$.
+For an arbitrary $i \in J^k(t+1)$, let $\mathcal{T} \subsetneq J^k(t+1)$ be such that $i \not\in \mathcal{T}$ and $|\mathcal{T}| = |J^k(t)|$.
 Thus by the balanced asymmetry property,

 Therefore,

 On the other hand,

 Eqs. (\ref{1001}) and (\ref{1002}) together imply: